The Delights of the Heights – with 46 acres to roam, including a 25 acre hilltop forest, there’s plenty to do at Balingup Heights.

 Think bush cubbies, fairy gardens . . . . and a little bit of magic all rolled into one space.
 Located centrally on the property within the Loop Walk Trail, our Secret Garden can be accessed easily from all Cottages.
 Inspired by Nature Play WA . . . we challenge you and your kids to get outside, get dirty and let your imaginations run wild!

 There is nothing like strolling through an orchard loaded with fresh fruit.
 Smell the sweet aroma, and relish in the freshness of the fruit!
 When in season, you’re welcome to collect chestnuts and roast them fresh on your BBQ (April and early May).
-The persimmon orchard is also a must visit location in all seasons.
-The fruit is ripe for picking in late March through to early April.
+Throughout the region a number of properties provide other fruit picking opportunities.